elsalahy/test-fuota-server/README.md

 Navigate to the config section of [server.js](./server.js) and adjust according to your setup.

-An example configuration would be
+An example configuration would be:

-Create a multicast device

 ```
 //----------- Start of config area ----------------//